Hunting and Target Sports

 Hours and Cost

 Cost: Free, unless posted otherwise.
-Some areas require a $3 day-use fee.
+Some areas require a $3 day-use fee, which can be purchased on-site with cash or in advance online.
 Camping fees vary based on location and length of stay.

 Yes, on a leash